rkgtech/gigaspaces-sbp-jekyll/cache-interface.markdown

 # Implementation

 The implementation includes two classes.
-The 'Data' class that modles the data within the space and the 'CacheService' class that wrpas the GigaSpace API using standard Map API ('put','get' , 'remove'..).
+The `Data` class that modles the data within the space and the `CacheService` class that wrpas the GigaSpace API using standard Map API (`put`,`get` , `remove`..).

-The 'CacheService' support inserting data using a key/value and also via region/key/value.
+The `CacheService` support inserting data using a key/value and also via region/key/value.
 A region allow you to mark entries with a "tag" that group these for better managment.
 You may also indicate if you would like to have the data cached also at the client side.
 In such a case , the client will also have a copy of the data.
-Once the client will construct the 'CacheService' all cached data will be pre-loaded into the client side.
+Once the client will construct the `CacheService` all cached data will be pre-loaded into the client side.

 {% highlight java %}
 import com.gigaspaces.annotation.pojo.SpaceId;